MTH229 with Julia

 Some sections use the Julia programming language.
 For Julia

 , the computer-lab “projects” are on WeBWorK and there should be sufficient background material therein to work through the details.
-IN the notes here can be found additional detail for those seeking it.
+In the notes here can be found additional detail for those seeking it.
 For a more thorough introduction, visit Calculus with Julia.

 Installation details for Julia